- Indoor and Outdoor

 Wilton Windmill has not told us about their dining options.

-Wilton Windmill has not told us if they are fully pushchair friendly.
+No, Wilton Windmill have stated they are not pushchair friendly.

 Wilton Windmill has not told us if they are dog friendly.